Many Flower Styles and Bloom Times

-If you're just getting started with alliums, you might want to begin with the most popular and earliest-blooming variety: Allium aflatunense ‘Purple Sensation’ (shown below).
-The bulbs are modestly priced, multiply over time, and are easy to interplant among other perennials.
+If you're just getting started with alliums, you may want to begin with the most popular and earliest-blooming variety: Allium aflatunense ‘Purple Sensation’ (shown below).
+These bulbs are modestly priced, multiply over time, and are easy to interplant among other perennials.
 The raspberry-purple flower heads measure 3 to 4” in diameter and have slender, 24 to 30-inch stems.
 The blossoms last for up to 2 weeks in the garden and are also excellent cut flowers.

 Next to bloom are the bigheaded alliums: ‘Gladiator’, ‘His Excellency’ and ‘Globemaster’.
 These blossoms can be as big as bowling balls, measuring 5 to 10 inches across on 3 to 4-foot stems.
 They are always an impressive sight, and their big seed heads continue to add visual interest long after the color has faded.
 Globemaster is shown below.